espressomd/espresso/doc/sphinx/installation.rst

 |es| has a large number of features that can be compiled into the binary.
-However, it is not recommended to actually compile in all possible features, as this will slow down significantly.
+However, it is not recommended to actually compile in all possible features, as this will slow down |es| significantly.
 Instead, compile in only the features that are actually required.
-A strong gain in speed can be achieved, by disabling all non-bonded interactions except for a single one, e.g. .
-For the developers, it is also possible to turn on or off a number of debugging messages.
+A strong gain in speed can be achieved by disabling all non-bonded interactions except for a single one, e.g. ``LENNARD_JONES``.
+For developers, it is also possible to turn on or off a number of debugging messages.
 The features and debug messages can be controlled via a configuration header file that contains C-preprocessor declarations.
-Appendix lists and describes all available features.
-The file :file:`myconfig-sample.hpp` that configure will generate in the build directory contains a list of all possible features that can be copied into your own configuration file.
-When no configuration header is provided by the user, a default header, found in :file:`src/core/myconfig-default.hpp`, will be used that turns on the default features.
+Subsection :ref:`Features` describes all available features.
+If a file named :file:`myconfig.hpp` is present in the build directory when ``cmake`` is run, all features defined in it will be compiled in.
+If no such file exists, the configuration file :file:`src/config/myconfig-default.hpp` will be used instead, which turns on the default features.

 When you distinguish between the build and the source directory, the configuration header can be put in either of these.
 Note, however, that